rawhex/hidiot.com/_docs/getting_tactile/getting_started.md

 ```
 The ```else``` clause simply means "If the above isn't true, do this instead".

 As with comparison operators, there are whole bunch of logical operators, like AND, OR, NOT and XOR.
-Rather than fill your head with them right now we'll look at operators a we use them.
+Rather than fill your head with them right now we'll look at operators as we use them.
 For now, these are the only two logical operators you need to be aware of:

 |Character|Operator|Meaning|Example|
 |---------|--------|-------|-------|